-We have experienced a history of losses, we expect to incur future losses and we may be unable to obtain necessary additional capital to fund operations in the future.
+We have experienced a history of losses, we expect to incur

+future losses and we may be unable to obtain necessary additional capital to fund operations in the future.

-We have recorded minimal revenue to date and we have incurred a cumulative operating loss of approximately \$74.3 million through June 30, 2006.
+We have recorded minimal revenue to date and we have incurred a cumulative operating loss of approximately \$76.4 million through September 30, 2006.
 Net losses for the years ended 2005, 2004 and 2003 were \$1,700,000, \$10,238,000 and \$6,935,000, respectively.
-Our losses have resulted principally from g costs incurred in research and development activities related to our efforts to develop clinical drug candidates and from the associated administrative costs.
+Our losses have resulted principally from costs incurred in research and development activities related to our efforts to develop clinical drug candidates and from the associated administrative costs.
 We expect to incur additional operating losses over the next several years.
 We also expect cumulative losses to increase if we expand research and development efforts and preclinical and clinical trials.
-Our net cash burn rate for the twelve months prior to June 30, 2006 was approximately \$700,000 per month.
-We project our net cash burn rate for the next nine months (July 1, 2006 to March 31, 2007) to be approximately \$625,000 per month.
-Capital expenditures are forecasted to be minor for the next nine months.
+Our net cash burn rate for the twelve months prior to September 30, 2006 was approximately \$550,000 per month.
+We project our net cash burn rate for the next seven months (October 1, 2006 to May 31, 2007) to be approximately \$625,000 per month.
+Capital expenditures are forecasted to be minor for the next seven months.

 We require substantial capital for our development programs and operating expenses, to pursue regulatory clearances and to prosecute and defend our intellectual property rights.
-We believe that our existing capital resources, interest income, and revenue from possible licensing agreements and collaborative agreements and amounts expected from Uluru, Inc.

-will be sufficient to fund our currently expected operating expenses for nine months (other than debt and interest obligations including the approximately \$5.0 million of Senior Convertible notes due March 31, 2007, and approximately \$4.0 million of convertible notes which are required to be repaid in April 2007 and interest of \$1,189,000 due September 2006).
+We believe that our existing capital resources, interest income, and revenue from possible licensing agreements and collaborative agreements and amounts expected from Uluru, Inc. will be sufficient to fund our currently expected operating expenses for seven months (other than debt and interest obligations including the approximately \$5.0 million of Senior Convertible notes due March 31, 2007, and approximately \$4.0 million of convertible notes which are required to be repaid in April 2007 and interest of \$419,000 due March 2007).
 We will need to raise substantial additional capital to support our ongoing operations and debt obligations.
+The anniversary payment due from Uluru on October 12, 2006 was not paid, Uluru has assured us that payment is forthcoming upon the closing of a financing, and the parties will continue to negotiate the terms of such deferral.